Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 A filter which promises water purification is telling you that the pore size is guaranteed to be small enough to keep viruses behind, while allowing the even smaller water molecules to flow into your water bottle.

-• In an abundance of caution, read the specifications carefully for pore size.
+• In an abundance of caution, read the specifications carefully for the exact pore size.

 Your water safety is only as good as the filter, right?

-Replacing a filter cartridge and maintaining your filtration system seems like an additional expense of time and money, but it's really an investment in your health - and ultimately, in the success of your backpacking trip.
+Replacing a filter cartridge at regular intervals, and maintaining your filtration system on a daily basis, seem like an additional expense of time and money, but it's really an investment in your health - and ultimately, in the success of your backpacking trip.

 Don't let a newbie handle the filter without some training.